joshicola/project_template/README.md

 At times I will other important information (`API_Keys.md`, `References.md`, `Resources.md`, etc.) in this directory.

+#### Presentations Folder

+I like to store project-specific presentations in the `Docs` directory under a `Presentations` folder.
+This keeps all of the project-related presentations in one place.

+The presentation included, [2024.04.26.From_POC_to_Production_a_Pathway.pdf](./2024.10.19.Project.Template/Docs/Presentations/2024.04.26.From_POC_to_Production_a_Pathway.pdf) reviews tools and techniques that I have used to take a project from a proof-of-concept to production.
+It is a good example of how to structure a presentation.

 #### Notes.md

 This is the most important document in the project.
 It is a place to wrestle with ideas, problems, and potential solutions in a written form.
 A Table-of-Contents becomes a quick-reference for the document and a means to rapidly browse through the document.
 Using timestamped and topic-stamped entries becomes a means to track the progression of ideas and solutions.
 This document is a "mineable" resource that can be searched through and used as a basis for an LLM Q&A system.